Taylor Swift Cancels ‘Secret’ Grammy Awards Performance, Will Reportedly Skip 2020 Ceremony

 Taylor Swift will reportedly skip plans to take the stage at the 2020 Grammy Awards.
 The 30-year-old superstar singer, who is nominated for three awards at the high-profile music gala, was set to headline a now-scrapped surprise performance, Variety reports.

-Taylor has not attended the Grammy Awards since 2016, but this year she has planned to make a grand return with the “secret” gig.
+Taylor has not attended the Grammy Awards since 2016, but this year she had planned to make a grand return with the “secret” gig.
 The “Lover” singer is nominated for Song of the Year, Best Pop Vocal Album, and Best Pop Solo Album.

 While she was not listed a performer for this year’s 62nd Annual Grammy Awards, Taylor had reportedly been working behind the scenes on a “surprise” performance of her feminist anthem “The Man” at the ceremony.
 Swift’s performance would have come amid rampant allegations of sexism within the Recording Academy amid the recent firing of CEO Deborah Dugan.